 What Can Churn Be Used For?

 Churn can be used in a series of different ways.
 Specifically, it can be used for the following:

 - A measurement of the company’s status and long-term prospects.

-- To calculate customer lifetime value.
+- Calculate customer lifetime value.

 These are just some of the common ways that you can use your churn rate.
 As you can see, while churn is a negative rate, it can also lead to better statistics moving forward.
-By working around your churn and using it as bases for improvement, you can propel your business to new heights and greater revenue.
+By working around your churn and using it as basis for improvement, you can propel your business to new heights and greater revenue.